 Programs contribute to the public’s understanding of the period and enhance the Museum’s educational mission.
 Fort Ward welcomes both Union and Confederate groups.
 Fort Ward’s largest living history program is Civil War Camp Day, but smaller presentations are staged throughout the year.

-map of the Historic Site.
+See a printable map of the Historic Site.